mrochon/b2cief-upload/README.md

 Register the script as an application using the **Azure AD blade** (not B2C) blade of your B2C tenant:
 1. Application type: web application (OAuth2 confidential client)
 2. Create a secret for the application and note it down
-2. Required Permissions: Microsoft Graph: Application permission: Read and write organization's trust framework policies
+2. Required Permissions: Microsoft Graph: Application permission: Policy -> Read and write trust framework policies
 3. Mark the application as multi-tenant if you want to use the script with multiple B2C tenants

 To complete the registration have a user with admin rights grant consent to the requested permission.
 If you are planning